OleksijKhodzko/arxiv_mobile_website/README.md

-# Privacy Policy for ArXiv Mobile
+# Privacy Policy for Archive Papers

 **Last Updated:** July 15, 2025

 ## Overview

-ArXiv Mobile is a mobile application that provides access to ArXiv papers with PDF processing and conversion capabilities.
+Archive Papers is a mobile application that provides access to ArXiv papers with PDF processing and conversion capabilities.
 This Privacy Policy explains how we collect, use, and protect your information when you use our app.

 ## Information We Collect